Posted on 28th October 2019

 The authorities could not tolerate such dissent and so with a date unknown Walter was drowned, a favourite method for killing Anabaptists.
 In 1611 the two remaining brothers Bartholomew and Thomas were imprisoned at Newgate under heresy charges.
 Thomas died in the prison and Bartholomew was offered the chance to be released if he retracted his beliefs.

 Most people chose to retract, but he refused and Bartholomew Legate was sent for trial at the London consistory court, a specialist court for religous trials.
-Bartholomew was found guilty and sent to Smithfield market, a popular place for executions, which today looks like this
+Bartholomew was found guilty and sent to Smithfield market, a popular place for executions.

 He was burnt at the stake on 18 march 1612, under the mandate of James I who called Bartholomew Legate an “Incorrigible Heretic”.

-After the burnings of Bartholomew Legate and Edward Wightman, James I decided against executing heretics as it created publicity for them and their followers.
+After the burnings of Legate and Wightman, James I decided against executing heretics as it created martyrs who gained publicity for their cause and their followers.
 Instead heretics were left to rot in prison until they either retracted their beliefs or died.

 By the 1620s, no longer fearing death, a heretical culture rose from the working classes and self-declared preachers became more prominent than ever before.
 The required preaching degree from Oxford or Cambridge had been made redundant by the people.